 The Bush DAC10 radio was introduced in 1950.
 It uses a chassis similar to the DAC90A, but the DAC10 has push-button pre-set station tuning as well as manual tuning.
 There are two pre-set buttons for medium wave and one for long wave, making the radio easy to use.
-I specialise in repairs, servicing and restoration of Bush DAC10 valve radios so, if you own one of these lovely radios or you’re thinking of getting one, don’t hesitate to contact me.

 The DAC10 is another classic from Bush.
 They look good and they sound good, which makes them an ideal radio for every day use around the home.
 When restoring these radios, I tune the long wave pre-set button to BBC Radio 4.
 Depending on the geographical location of the radio, I usually tune the medium wave buttons to a local BBC station and Virgin or 5 Live.